Our School App Stay connected on the go...

 - Miss J Whitworth – Lead Teacher of Science

-- Mrs H Chapman – Teacher of Science
+- Mrs H Chapman – Teacher of Science and Extended Learning Co-Ordinator

-- Study of cells in Biology to explore structure and function and to produce detailed biological drawings in Art
+- Study of cells in Biology to explore structure and function and to produce detailed biological drawings in Art.

-- Using angles and reflection in Physics and linking to geometry in Maths
+- Using angles and reflection in Physics and linking to geometry in Maths.

 Curriculum Intent